doubleirish/lecture1_jdbc/README.md

 - Click on “Test”and then “Connect” to verify connection
 - Click on “OK” to save
-- Open up a console and change directories to your <DERBY_DATA_DIR>  eyou used .g c:\derbydata and you should see a bunch of files there.
+- Open up a console and change directories to your <DERBY_DATA_DIR>  you used e.g c:\derbydata and you should see a bunch of files there.